GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 Next controls found within Gluu Server's virtual host's definition in `/etc/httpd/conf.d/https_gluu.conf` and `/etc/apache2/sites-enabled/https_gluu.conf` files are of particular interest:

-  - Enabled SSL/TLS cipher suites; depending on your requirements some of them may not be considered secure enough
+  - Enabled SSL/TLS cipher suites; depending on project-specific requirements some of them may not be considered secure enough

   - "Content-Security-Policy" and "X-Frame-Options" clauses which are commented out by default; keep in mind those haven't been properly tested and default settings may need to be adjusted to be compatible with the current Gluu Server package